fommil/fpmortals/manuscript/introduction.md

-The kinds of things that break these properties are *side effects*: directly accessing or changing mutable state (e.g. maintaining a `var` in a class or using a legacy API that is impure), communicating with external resources (e.g. files or network lookup), or throwing exceptions.
+The kinds of things that break these properties are *side effects*: directly accessing or changing mutable state (e.g. maintaining a `var` in a class or using a legacy API that is impure), communicating with external resources (e.g. files or network lookup), or throwing and catching exceptions.

 We write pure functions by avoiding exceptions, and interacting with the world only through a safe `F[_]` execution context.